 At launch, CoinDCX US Futures offers futures contracts on 20+ major US stocks plus the NASDAQ 100 index.
 The coverage is solid for mega-cap tech: Apple (AAPL), NVIDIA (NVDA), Tesla (TSLA), Microsoft (MSFT), Amazon (AMZN), Alphabet (GOOGL), Meta (META), Netflix (NFLX), Palantir (PLTR), AMD, Raytheon (RTX), and a handful more.

 What’s missing: small caps, sector ETFs (no QQQ, SPY, or ARKK), second-tier AI plays (C3.ai, SoundHound, Recursion Pharmaceuticals), energy stocks, healthcare names, REITs, bond ETFs, and any stock outside the 20-something CoinDCX has listed.
 CoinDCX has indicated more assets will be added, but there’s no published expansion timeline.
+For thematic AI exposure beyond the top names, see our how to buy AI stocks guide; for defence names, see our US defence stocks guide.

 Vested Finance: 5,000+ Assets

 Vested gives access to over 5,000 US stocks and ETFs listed on NYSE, NASDAQ, and AMEX.
 This includes the full S&P 500, sector ETFs, bond ETFs, REITs, thematic ETFs, ADRs, and fractional shares from $1.
-You can build a genuinely diversified US portfolio โ a combination of VOO for broad exposure, QQQ for tech tilt, sector-specific ETFs for overweights, and individual names for conviction plays.
+You can build a genuinely diversified US portfolio โ a combination of VOO for broad S&P 500 exposure, QQQ for NASDAQ tech tilt, sector-specific ETFs for overweights, and individual names for conviction plays.

 Vested also has curated ‘Vests’ โ pre-built thematic portfolios covering areas like Electric Vehicles, AI, Healthcare Innovation, Dividend Aristocrats, and ESG.
 These are particularly useful for investors who want US exposure without the cognitive load of individual stock selection.
+(Investors looking for even more breadth โ 11,000+ assets โ should compare with our CoinDCX vs Winvesta piece.)

-โถ Winner: Vested Finance โ not even close โ 5,000+ vs 20 is a fundamental difference
+โถ Winner: Vested Finance not even close โ 5,000+ vs 20 is a fundamental difference

 Leverage and Short Selling โ CoinDCX’s Decisive Advantage